Imagine starting a small business, working for yourself, or building a company from scratch in the USA in 1875.

 The top tax rate made it all the way to 94% by 1944 to pay for World War Two.

-In just a few decades, the income tax went from barely skimming from the richest of the rich, to confiscating a quarter of the poorest people’s income.
+In just a few decades, the income tax went from barely skimming from the richest of the rich, to confiscating almost a quarter of the middle and working class people’s income.

 What happened with the income tax is what always happens with taxes…